chaoxu/blog/posts/2013-03-26-represent-an-element-in-a-free-monoid-with-minimum-weight.md

 Here $\min$ return any of the expressions that achieves the minimum weight.
 This allows a $O(n^3)$ algorithm if one uses suffix tree for finding $P(i,j)$.
 One can naively try all possible $Power(x,k)$ instead, where $k|n$.

 Here is an Haskell code for it.
 It is designed to show the algorithm instead of been efficient.
-This has real life usage to \href{http://chaoxuprime.com/2013/03/regular-expression-for-a-interval-of-non-negative-integers}{compress regular expressions}.
+This has real life usage to [compress regular expressions](/posts/2013-03-21-regular-expression-for-a-interval-of-non-negative-integers.html).

 <script src="https://gist.github.com/Mgccl/72a82300b9750f9c0374.js"></script>